-Persons/companies with whom/which I have official dealings 1 Gradia Gonipanies with whom which i flave official dealings Mu malatia malain usita tira u ana ana ta ana ana (a a relative) My relationship with the persons/companies (e.g. relative) Relationship of the persons/companies with our Company (e.g. supplier Brief description of my duties which involved the persons/companie handling of tender exercise) (Name of Declaring Staff) (Date) (Title / Department) Part B - - Acknowledgement (To be completed by Appro ving Authority) To: ([ Declaring Staff) via (supervisor of the Declaring S Staff) Acknowledgement of Dec claration TI decided he information contained in your declaration form that:- n of (Date) is noted.
-It has been ☐ You should refrain from performing or getting described in Part A, which may give rise to a ☐ You may continue to handle the work as desc no change in the information declared above, interest without being influenced by your priva , and you must uphold the Company's ☐ Others (please specify) : (Name of Approving Authority) (Date) (Title / Department) Delete as appropriate
+Persons/companies with whom/which I have official dealings

+My valationabin with the nevernal compa onica (a a valativa)

+My relationship with the persons/compa inles (e.g. relative)

+Relationship of the persons/companies with our Company (e.g. supplier)

+involved the persons/companies (e.g.

+handling of tender exercise)

+L

+(Name of Declaring Staff)

+(Date) (Title / Department)

+Don't D. Andrew and decomposite (To be a considered by Anna mana sina an Annata a mita a

+Part B - Acknowledgement (To be completed by A Approving Authority)

+Γο: (Declaring Staff) via (supervisor of the Declar ring Staff)

+Acknowledgement o f Declaration

+The information contained in your declaration decided that:- form of (Date) is noted.
+It has been

+decided triat.

+You should refrain from performing or g described in Part A, which may give rise

+described in Part A, provided that there is bove, and you must uphold the Company's private interest.

+☐ Others (please specify) :

+· · · · · · · · · · · · · · · · · · ·

+(Data) (Name of Approving Authority)

+Date) (Title / Department)

+Delete as appropriate